malgorithms/toffee/README.md

 - ...then add instructions on how to use it
 - escapeHTML, JS, etc. functions
 - continue to add to unit tests
-- better line numbers on errors
+- stack trace conversion improvement
 - support multi-line #{} statements or prevent users from entering them with parser error